 - Himachal Pradesh

-In layman terms, turnover means the total sales volume of business.
-But according to GST law, Aggregate Turnover –
+In layman terms, aggregate turnover in GST means the total sales volume of business.
+But according to GST law, aggregate turnover includes & aggregate turnover excludes –

 |Taxable supplies||Inward supplies that attract reverse charge|